stephenrdoyle/ancient_trichuris/03_code/ancient_trichuris.03_dna_damage.md

 # DNA Damage

+## Contents
+- pmdtools
+- plot deamination frequencies
+- trim bases from reads in bam to remove deamination

 - need to check to what degree deanimation (increased frequency of C > T and G > A) has affected the DNA used for sequencing
 - this is a common artefact in ancient samples - this is expected from ancient reads, and will likely affect the older samples more.
 - Not expecting this in the modern samples

+## pmdtools
 ```bash
 # To view deamination-derived damage patterns in a simple table, without separating CpG sites
 #samtools view AN_DNK_COG_EN_002.bam | python pmdtools.0.60.py --deamination